Work Sharing Program

 Note: Your plan application will only renew if it is submitted no more than 10 days after your previous plan has expired.
 Otherwise, your plan will become effective the Sunday before the date we receive your application.

-If you are an employer and need additional information on the Work Sharing Program, contact the EDD Special Claims Office at 916-464-3343.
+If you need additional information on the Work Sharing Program, contact the EDD Special Claims Office at 916-464-3343.

-If you are an employee approved by your employer to participate in the Work Sharing Program and have questions regarding your Work Sharing claim, contact the EDD Special Claims office at 916-464-3300.
+If you are approved by your employer to participate in the Work Sharing Program and have questions regarding your claim, contact the EDD Special Claims office at 916-464-3300.

 - FAQs – Work Sharing Information for Employees